 We convene diverse groups and facilitate problem-solving exercises to explore issues and find common solutions.
 We also provide hands-on opportunities to connect people with their local waterways.
 We encourage networking and professional sharing across sectors and disciplines to deepen understanding about the many facets of water.
 Overall, we strive to promote shared responsibility for our water.
 We do these things through our professional trainings and through watershed activities coordinated by the Watershed Stewardship Network and other programs.

-WRRI maintains a robust education and training program to provide water resources information to a wide range of stakeholders working in private industry, academics, non-profit groups, local governments, state agencies, and more.
-We host a variety of seminars, workshops and luncheons through which we reach over 1000 students and professionals and provide over 50 professional development hours/continuing education credits annually.
+WRRI maintains a robust education and training program to provide water resources information to a wide range of stakeholders working in private industry, academics, nonprofit groups, local governments, state agencies and more.
+We host a variety of seminars, workshops and luncheons, through which we reach over 1000 students and professionals and provide over 50 professional development hours/continuing education units annually.

 Registration information and other details about WRRI trainings are available on our events page.
 We also help to promote and sponsor other water-related events occurring throughout the state and the southeast region.

-The WRRI annual conference is the state’s premier conference focusing on water resources research, policy and management issues in North Carolina.
-This event brings together over 250 people from diverse sectors and geographical locations to share, network, and find solutions to our pressing water challenges.
-Join us on March 17-18, 2016 in Raleigh for the 18th annual conference.
+The WRRI Annual Conference is the state’s premier conference focusing on water resources research, policy and management issues in North Carolina.
+This event brings together up to 400 people from diverse sectors and geographical locations to share, network and find solutions to our pressing water challenges.

-In 2015, WRRI launched a student component of our annual call for research proposals, and looks forward to funding several graduate researchers in 2016.
-For faculty submissions to our annual funding call, one criteria for proposal evaluation is the level of engagement of student researchers; thus, almost all funded projects support university students, and many also engage K-12 and public audiences as part of their project scope.
+For faculty submissions to our annual funding call, one criteria for proposal evaluation is the level of engagement of student researchers; thus, almost all funded projects support university students, and many also engage K-12 and public audiences with an outreach component included in their project scope.